Eggexe/Egg-Engine/README.md

 ## Engine folders, what do they mean?
 You can also look at the "what_is_this.txt" file for each folder too but heres a simple breakdown

-Engine - Houses the engine\n
+Engine - Houses the engine

-CONFIG - Some engine config you might wanna use at some point\n Core   - Handles game loop and like physics and stuff\n Input  - Handles input and that movement\n
+CONFIG - Some engine config you might wanna use at some point

+Core   - Handles game loop and like physics and stuff

+Input  - Handles input and that movement

-Maths  - Cool maths stuff you can use\n
+Maths  - Cool maths stuff you can use

-Render - Handles rendering eventually\n
+Render - Handles rendering eventually

 All these mixtures of C# and prayers eventually merge to form /Engine/ to work with /Game/ but wait!
 What is /Game/?